LeidyGil/leidygil.github.io/SQL_English.md

 ### Finding duplicates
 One of the most common uses of HAVING is finding duplicates.
 Show the emails that appear more than once.
-The result table should have two columns: one named email, and another named email_count that shows the number of repetitions correspond[...]
+The resulting table must have two columns: one named correo, and another named cuenta_correos, which shows the number of occurrences corresponding to each correo
 ```sql
 SELECT email, count(email) as email_count FROM corporate_emails
 group by email